Become a tax champion: essential tax information for nonresident student athletes in the US!

 • And more!

-In 2021, the NCAA has relaxed rules which had previously prohibited their amateur athletes from earning certain income while competing in college sports.
+A few years ago, the NCAA has relaxed rules that had previously prohibited their amateur athletes from earning certain income while competing in college sports.

 Whether it’s scholarship, endorsements or royalties – there are many different streams of income that athletes in the US can pursue.